kieviceb/TERRENATOR-WRO-2024/README.md

 ---

-### Functions for angle adjustment and distant measurement:
+### 5.Functions for angle adjustment and distant measurement:

 ajustarAngulo Function
 This function adjusts the steering angle using PD control: